godror/godror/doc/timezone.md

 warning that it chosen the DB's OS' time zone (`TO_CHAR(SYSTIMESTAMP, 'TZR')`),
 - as that's what SYSDATE is in - but that differs from DBTIMEZONE.

+## How to eliminate this warning ?
+Either speak with your DBA to synchronize the
+DB's time zone (DBTIMEZONE) with the underlying OS' time zone, or set one chosen timezone in the [./connection.md](connection string):

+    timezone="Europe/Berlin"

+(it is parsed with `time.LoadLocation`, so such names can be used, or `local`, or a numeric `+0500` fixed zone).

 ## Why do we need to handle time zones for DATE ?
 DATEs should use something else than time.Time, as the don't have a time zone.
 Only TIMESTAMP WITH TIME (LOCAL) TIMEZONE data types should use time.Time.